tjhickey724/compiler_design/code/MiniC/PA5/README.md

 Observe that we need to create new labels  (label1 and label2) for the jump destinations.
 At the end of this code, 1 is on the stack if e1<e2 and 0 is on the stack otherwise.

+## Expanding our language to include if statements, booleans, and comparisons
 ### Conditional statements: if/then/else
 We compile the ```if Expr then S1 else S2 statement``` into code which evaluates the expression (which pushes either 1 for True or 0 for False on the stack)